Albert Laing: Auckland and Devonport debuts

 Remarkably Albert Laing’s first grade debut was actually in a representative match for Auckland.
 Auckland was playing Northland at Carlaw Park on 26 September.
 Northland was a relatively new representative side and so the Auckland selectors took the opportunity to blood several younger players.
 They were said to have had “difficulty in securing an inside five-eighths left the selectors in a quandary, and finally Laing, a Devonport reserve grade player, was obtained”.
 Laing was said to have “played fairly well, but could not make play for his threequarters”.
 The match ended in a 19-19 draw.

-A week later on 3 October Laing did make his long awaited senior grade debut for Devonport in the Stormont Shield final 25-6 win over Marist Old Boys.
+A week later on 3 October, Laing did make his long awaited senior grade debut for Devonport in the Stormont Shield final 25-6 win over Marist Old Boys.
 Then on 10 October he played five eighth against the touring Eastern Suburbs side from Sydney.
 Eastern Suburbs won 41-27.
-Laing scored a try for Devonport late in the match after following a high kick which came down near the goal line.
+Laing scored a try late in the match after following a high kick which came down near the goal line.

 Devonport and North Island

-Laing played 13 matches for Devonport during the 1932 season scoring a try and kicking 3 goals.
+Laing played 13 matches for Devonport during the 1932 season scoring a try and kicking four goals.
 He had shifted into the fullback position at the start of the season.
-Laing had played 9 matches and been consistently good at fullback when he was selected for the Probables-Possibles match on 16 July.
+Laing had played nine matches and been consistently good at fullback when he was selected for the Probables-Possibles match on 16 July.
 The match was a curtain raiser to the Auckland XIII – South Auckland match.
 Laing played particularly well and scored a try and kicked 2 conversions in a 26-12 win for his side.
 The New Zealand Herald reported that he played a “splendid game” along with Ted Brimble and Allan Seagar.
 His try came after he made a break on halfway and after three others handled he received the ball back and crossed the line, converting his own try.
 Later he “beat several defenders before passing to Thompson…”, in the second half he made another break but was stopped by Frank Delgrosso and nearly scored before full time, being tackled on the line.
 Three days later he was selected in the North Island side for their annual fixture with the South Island ahead of Norm Campbell.
 It was said that he “gained his place on the sheer merit and versatile display at the weekend, added to which his club performances have been a recommendation”.
 He kicked 3 conversions (2 from wide out) in the North Island’s 27-18 win over the South Island in front of 15,000 spectators at Carlaw Park.